Parliamentary.ai

 Overview

-The Holocaust (Return of Cultural Objects) Act 2009 allows specified UK national museums and libraries to return cultural objects looted during the Nazi era to their rightful owners or heirs.
-This process requires recommendations from an advisory panel and approval from the Secretary of State.
+The Holocaust (Return of Cultural Objects) Act 2009 allows specified UK museums and institutions to return cultural objects stolen during the Nazi era to their rightful owners or heirs.
+This process requires a recommendation from an advisory panel and approval from the Secretary of State.

 Description

-• The Act expires 10 years after its passing.
+• Sunset Clause: The Act expires after 10 years from its passing.

 Government Spending

-The Act doesn't directly specify government spending.
-Any costs associated with the process, such as administrative expenses and potential legal fees, would be borne by the relevant government departments.
+The Act does not directly allocate specific funds.
+Any costs associated with investigating claims, the advisory panel, and the transfer of objects would fall under the existing budgets of the relevant institutions and government departments.
 No specific figures are provided in the Act.

 Groups Affected